vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 *   **Read Me**, [here](https://github.com/vrona/FHE.Chess/blob/quant_fhe/README.md), provides succinct info to run the FHE.Chess.
 (Do Not Forget to use the [requirements.txt files](https://app.swimm.io/workspaces/J7636nIGHQVtkUo4rtC1/repos/Z2l0aHViJTNBJTNBRkhFLkNoZXNzJTNBJTNBdnJvbmE=/branch/quant_fhe/docs/xf41t/edit#heading-GpIfY): 1 for local, 1 for remote server)

-*   3 possible modes are enabled into FHE.Chess app.:

-    *   "CLEAR" - the AI uses non-encrypted inputs data (current chessboard and source) and infers non-encrypted output data (the move) due to non quantized model.

-    *   "SIMFHE" - the AI uses

 *   **Semantic**: while reading you will based faced to SOURCE, TARGET, FHE, CLEAR, QUANTZ terms.

     *   As a chessboard is made of 64 squares (8\*8), _source_ and _target_ are respectively: the selected square of the piece to move from, the selected square of the piece to move to.

     *   FHE: stands for Full Homomorphic Encryption.

+*   **3 modes enabled** in the FHE.Chess app.:

+    *   "CLEAR" - the AI uses non-encrypted inputs data (current chessboard and source) and infers non-encrypted output data (the move) due to non quantized model.

+    *   "SIMFHE" - the AI uses a simulation context `fhe="simulate"` to infer decrypted output data (the move) based on encrypted inputs data (current chessboard and source) and thanks to quantized and compiled models.

+    *   "DEEPFHE" - the AI uses the quintessence of FHE to infer decrypted output data (the move) based on encrypted inputs data (current chessboard and source) and thanks to quantized and compiled models.

+    *   differences "SIMFHE" vs "DEEPFHE"

 ## Architecture Client-Server